An Introduction to Google Search Console: What is it?

 How and where your site ranks on Google is critical to the traffic it will gain.
 You don’t have to have Google Search Console for your site to rank well.
 The tool does, however, allow you to do various things which make it easier.

 Later in the post, the Search Console dashboard and its sections will be analyzed in more detail.
-For now, let’s look in brief at some of the actions the tool make available to you:
+For now, let’s look in brief at some of the actions the tool makes available to you:

 That’s just a selection of the things that Google Search Console makes possible.
 It should be apparent, even from that simplistic list, how useful the tool can be.
 What you may be wondering, though, is whether it’s for you.